 Recognize likenesses and differences of leaf structure (shape, margins, tips) necessary for identification.

 Trek through nature on a hunt for different plants, animals and more.
 See how many you can find!

 Invent an animal that is camouflaged from its environment.
 Using materials given, the animals are placed in the environment and teams switch and search for the hidden animal.

 This challenge course consists of a number of situations which require students to work as a group.
 Some of the situations (elements) are Spider Web, Climbing Wall, Island and Whale Watch.

-To show how color helps a plant or an animal adapt to its environment.
+We will study how adaptive color camouflage helps a plant or an animal adapt to its environment.